Niagara Bible Conference

-The Niagara Bible Conference (officially called the "Believers' Meeting for Bible Study") was held annually from 1876 to 1897, with the exception of 1884.
-In the first few years it met in different resort locations around the United States.
-Starting in 1883, it was held in Niagara-on-the-Lake, Ontario at the Queen's Royal Hotel and its pavilion.
+The Niagara Bible Conference (officially called the "Believers' Meeting for Bible Study") was held annually from 1875 to 1897, with the exception of 1884.

+History

+The Conference was founded as the Believers' Meeting for Bible Study in 1875 by evangelical pastors in the United States.
 The driving force behind the meeting was James H. Brookes, a Presbyterian minister from St. Louis.
 Brookes publicized the meeting through his magazine Truth, and devoted substantial space to summaries of the speeches.